Setting Up Dynamic Sitemaps for Composable CMS

 - HTTP

-200 OKreturned withContent-Type: application/xml - Zero XML schema violations (
+200 OKreturned withContent-Type: application/xml - Zero XML parse errors (

 Rollback & Fallback Protocols